Cambridge, Ontario: History of the City of Galt

 Galt was incorporated as a town on January 1, 1857, with Morris C. Lutz elected as the first mayor.
 By 1858, a "Town Hall and Market House" had been built with an "Italianate", particularly Tuscan, influence.
 In later years, the building became the City Hall and was extensively modified.
-Galt was incorporated as a town in 1857.
 Throughout that entire period, it continued to grow based on a large industrial base.

 The railway reached Galt in 1879, increasing the opportunities of exporting local goods and importing others.
 The Credit Valley Railway planned to implement several lines running west and north from Toronto and in 1873, built freight and passenger buildings in Galt.
 By 1879, the company had installed a bridge crossing the river and in December completed a preliminary test run with a train; it was successful.
 The CVR venture was not long-lived, however, and in 1883, the line was taken over by the Canadian Pacific Railway, which built a brick passenger building that still stands.

 The first hospital in Waterloo County opened in 1890 as Galt General Hospital.
 Additional buildings and facilities were added in the early 1900s.
 By 1918, the facility had an X-ray room, a 27-room nurses' residence, and also served as a nurses' training school.

 A new streetcar system, the Galt, Preston and Hespeler electric railway, (later called the Grand River Railway Company) also began to operate in 1894, connecting Preston and Galt.
 In 1911, the line reached Hespeler, Berlin (later called Kitchener) and Waterloo; by 1916 it had been extended to Brantford/Port Dover.
 The electric rail system ended passenger services in April 1955.

 Galt was incorporated as a city in 1915 and continued to grow due to a large industrial base.

 In 1911, most of the population of Galt were Protestant: 4,240 Presbyterians, 1,930 Anglicans, and 2,122 Methodists.
 There were very few Roman Catholics.

 Not long after Galt had become part of Cambridge, in May 1974, flooding on the Grand River filled city streets with water to a depth of about 4 ft.
 In some areas of the downtown core, the depth was 17.4 ft, smashing windows and carrying goods along the streets.
 Approximately 75 businesses were affected, with virtually none covered by relevant insurance.
 The flood caused an estimated $5 million in damage.

 The Dickson Hill Heritage Conservation District, located in West Galt, is composed of stately homes from the late 19th and early 20th centuries.